 - The simplest way to control call forwarding with MagicFeatures is to pick up your magicJack phone and dial #72 to turn on call forwarding, followed by the the number you'd like your calls forwarded to.
 If you always forward your calls to the same number, put that number in the MagicFeatures dashboard.
 Just dial #72 and hang up; your calls will be forwarded to that number.
 When you no longer want to use the call forwarding feature, dial #73 from your magicJack phone to turn it off.

 Call it what you will – call routing, call diversion, or call forwarding – the need to keep in touch is a growing concern in today's society.
-Check out the MagicFeatures 7 day free trial or the free trial for GVJack and see what you think!
+MagicFeatures offers a free 7 day trial – take it for a spin to see if it suits your fancy!